Table of Contents[Hide][Show]

 The mixing also ensures the best chance for acceptance by your family as you transition from brown or white rice to a wilder, more nutritious alternative!

 Wild rice has a nuttier, more complex flavor than even brown rice.
 But, the flavor is pleasant and satisfying.
-Once you have transitioned your family over a period of time, you will feel great knowing how much more nutrition they are getting with every bite.
+Once your family grows accustomed to it, you will feel great knowing how much more nutrition they are getting with every bite.

 Where to Get Authentic Wild Rice

 Have you ever gone to the store to purchase “wild blueberries?”
 Even though many products claim to use “wild blueberries,” those blueberries are anything but wild or organic.
 Some don’t even contain any actual blueberries!
 The same conundrum exists with wild rice.
 Many brands on the market are nothing more than mass-produced commodity rice that use wild rice strains and seeds grown by and on industrial rice farms.

 This is especially true of California wild rice, but also some from other states.
 Such rice is not true wild rice, but a hybridized variety out of the University of Minnesota often referred to as “paddy rice.”
 This rice is uniform in size and characteristics, unlike true wild rice.
 Beware as these varieties also lack the nutritional density of authentic wild rice.

 True wild rices, while more expensive, are the only ones that will have the significantly superior nutrient profile.
 These are generally available from a limited number of direct sellers such as the Minnesota based Wilderness Family Naturals.